Get a property report and suburb profile for any property in Taylors Hill

 Taylors Hill demographics

 Taylors Hill, located in Melbourne's north-west, is a family-oriented suburb known for its spacious homes and community-focused lifestyle.
-With a population of 15,419 and a median age of 35, it is a suburb that attracts young families and professionals seeking a balance between urban convenience and suburban tranquility.
-The area is characterized by its modern housing developments and well-maintained parks, making it an ideal place for raising children.
+With a population of 15,419 and a median age of 35, it is a suburb that appeals to young families and professionals seeking a balanced lifestyle.
+The area is characterized by a high percentage of couple families with children, making up 67.8% of the households, which underscores its reputation as a family-friendly locale.

 Taylors Hill infrastructure, key developments and investment opportunities